 DISCUSSION

 Our results show a high seroprevalence of B19V among transplant candidates.
-The seroprevalence of 77.1% is higher compared to a large previous study in the general Croatian population, where a seroprevalence of 64.1% was found[34].
-Surprisingly the seroprevalence did not differ with age, which is commonly reported.
-However, although not significantly, seropositivity was lower in patients less than 30 years (66.6%) compared to patients aged 30-59 and 60 years (80.4% and 78.1%, respectively).
+The seroprevalence of 77.1% was higher compared to a large previous study in the general Croatian population, where a seroprevalence of 64.1% was found[34].
+Surprisingly, the seroprevalence did not differ with age, which is commonly reported.
+However, although not significantly, seropositivity was lower in patients aged less than 30 years (66.6%) compared to patients aged 30-59 and 60 years (80.4% and 78.1%, respectively).
 The transplant population tested in this study was skewed to slightly older recipients, as shown in the age distribution.
 This could partly explain the inability to detect the expected difference in seroprevalence with age.
 In the Croatian general population, seroprevalence in the matching age group 50-59 years was 69.1%[34], which is concordant to our findings.
 However, it is important to note that the seroprevalence in transplant patients younger than 30 years was higher (66.6%) compared to the same age group in the general population (53.2%)[34].

 Additionally, it is important to emphasize that our study investigated transplant candidates, not recipients.
 The candidates, contrary to the recipients, have not yet received immunosuppression.
 The data on transplant candidates is even scarcer in literature than on SOT recipients[11].
 A German study reported a similar seroprevalence rate of 82% in transplant candidates (kidney, liver, heart, and bone marrow)[35].
 Moreover, no difference was found in seroprevalence between various organ recipients, but with a trend toward lower seroprevalence among simultaneous kidney and pancreas candidates.
 All kidney transplant candidates in our study were patients on dialysis.
 Few studies analyzed the B19V seroprevalence in hemodialysis or peritoneal dialysis patients.
 Prevalence rates of 67.5% and 54% were reported from Brazil and Iran, respectively[36,37], which is similar to our result of 71.1% in hemodialysis patients.
 In our study, we found no association of seroprevalence with the duration of hemodialysis (40.1 mo ± 25.4 mo in seropositive vs 37.4 mo ± 17.6 mo in seronegative, t = -0.288, P = 0.775).
 Due to better treatment of anemia today, most dialysis patients do not receive transfusions.
 Therefore, the duration of dialysis does not appear to be a risk factor.
 The lower prevalence in SPKT candidates was not statistically significant.
 The SPKT candidates were significantly younger than other transplant candidates, which could explain the trend.
 Moreover, although there is a paucity of data in the literature on B19V infection in SPKT recipients, the cases presented[38-40] imply a more severe course.
 We hypothesize that pancreas candidates may be at higher risk for infection given a larger proportion of seronegative recipients due to the immunosuppressive nature of diabetes[41] and the younger age of the recipients.
-The possible difference among various organ type recipients includes not only age as seen in SPKT recipients but also different numbers of blood transfusions e.g. due to bleeding events in cirrhotic patients.
+The possible difference among various organ type recipients includes not only age as seen in SPKT recipients but also different numbers of blood transfusions due to bleeding events in cirrhotic patients.
 Interestingly there was no association between immunosuppression prior to transplantation (e.g., for glomerulonephritis or autoimmune liver disease) and seropositivity.